benlue/sql-soar/README.md

         // 'list' will contain people
         // who is weighted more than 160 and older than 25 });

-**query** is a query object specifying query conditions.
-Please refer to this [short article](https://github.com/benlue/sql-soar/blob/master/doc/QueryObject.md) for how to use query objects effectively.

 <a name="inClause"></a>
 ##### List with the IN clause